Codecademy/docs/content/java/concepts/threading/threading.md

 ## Implementing the Runnable Interface

-The second way of using threads in java is to implement the `Runnable` interface.
+The second way of using threads is by implementing the `Runnable` interface:

 ### Syntax